Almeida Júnior

-José Ferraz de Almeida Júnior (8 May 1850 – 13 November 1899), commonly known as Almeida Júnior, was a Brazilian artist and designer; one of the first there to paint in the Realistic tradition of Gustave Courbet and Jean-François Millet.
+José Ferraz de Almeida Júnior (8 May 1850 – 13 November 1899) was a Brazilian artist and designer; one of the first there to paint in the Realistic tradition of Gustave Courbet and Jean-François Millet.
 The "Dia do Artista Plástico" (Day of Fine Artists in Brazil) is celebrated on his birthday.

 Early life and education

 He was born in Itu.
 His art career began while he was working as a bell-ringer at the Church of Our Lady of Candelária in his native town.
-Some small works Júnior created on religious themes impressed the head priest enough to hold a fundraiser for him so he could go to Rio de Janeiro for formal art lessons.
+Some small works Júnior created on religious themes impressed the head priest enough to hold a fundraising for him so he could go to Rio de Janeiro for formal art lessons.

 In 1869, he enrolled at the Academia Imperial de Belas Artes (Imperial Academy of Fine Arts), where he studied with Victor Meirelles and Pedro Américo.
 His simple country speech and manners made him stick out among the rest of the students, who were all from more urban areas.
 After graduating, he chose not to compete for a travel award to Europe, instead returning to Itu and setting up a studio there.